-For the basic building block one uses two symmetric designs both created using six 6-part creepers.
-To do this one draws each creeper projecting outwards for the first design and projecting inwards for the second design.
+For the basic building block one uses two symmetric designs both created using six 6-part ladders.
+To do this one draws all ladders projecting outwards for the first design and then projecting inwards for the second design.
 These two designs are depicted in Figures 4 and 5 respectively.
 We also produce a third symmetric design by superimposing the first two.
 This is depicted in figure 6.
 It is to be noted that all three designs have an inscribed hexagon.